 Additionally, the Mazda CX-5 comes standard with seven airbags, while the Nissan Rogue offers six airbags as standard equipment.

 One of the most important things to consider when choosing an SUV is passenger space and comfort.

 The Mazda CX-5 has more front headroom and legroom than the Nissan Rogue, making it a better choice for taller passengers.

 The CX-5 also has more rear headroom and legroom, so your passengers will be comfortable no matter where they’re sitting.

 When it comes to cargo space, the CX-5 has more space behind the second row of seats than the Rogue.

 With 34 cubic feet of storage behind the back seat in comparison to 28 cubic feet in the Rogue, you’ll have plenty of room for whatever you need.

-The Mazda CX-5 has more cargo space than the Nissan Rogue.
+The Mazda CX-5 has more trunk space than the Nissan Rogue.
 With all the seats up, the Mazda CX-5 has 30.9 cubic feet of space while the Nissan Rogue has 39.3 cubic feet of space.

 With the seats down, the Mazda CX-5 has 59.6 cubic feet of space while the Nissan Rogue has 70 cubic feet of space.

 So, if you’re looking for an SUV with more cargo room, the Mazda CX-5 is a better choice.
 But what about performance?
 Well, when it comes to horsepower and torque ratings, the Mazda CX-5 is on top.